jakwings/strictdown/README.md

 A Strictdown parser and compiler written in Javascript.
 Built for web browsers and Node.js&trade;.

-(Welcome to see my new design – [Kaj Markup Language](https://github.com/jakwings/Kaj-Markup-Language).)
+(Welcome to see my new design – :octocat: [Kaj Markup Language](https://github.com/jakwings/Kaj-Markup-Language).)

 About Strictdown